Working with Objects

 Image for the Floor Plan

 The 2D section contains a library of object representations for the floor plan.
 You can choose one of the standard images.
-The program also automatically creates two images based on how an object actually looks from the top.
+The app also automatically creates two images based on how an object actually looks from the top.
 One of them is a vector outline.
 Another is a raster image that is identical to how an object looks in the 3D view.

 There are two Flip buttons below the image library which can mirror the selected 2D representation vertically or horizontally.
 Flipping is useful for matching the 2D representation with the 3D model.
 For example, you can move the door handle from the left to the right side.